 Benefits of communicating confidently

-So if your partner is being distant because they feel communication doesn’t need to be daily.
-But you prefer daily communication, then you have the information and can decide, “do I want to be with someone who communicates differently than me?”
+So if your partner is distant because they do not like texting everyday, but you prefer daily communication, then you have the information and can decide, “do I want to be with someone who communicates differently than me?”
 “Is this a deal breaker for me?”